ola-kb/Portfolio-Tester/README.md

 ## About Me

-My name is Aleksandra Konicz-Błąkała and I welcome you to my 'Portfolio' page. (...)
+My name is Aleksandra Konicz-Błąkała and I welcome you to my 'Portfolio' page.
+I have been working ...
+My motto is "it won't do itself".

 ## Courses
 * uTest Academy